manuel-valles/graphql-guide/README.md

 ### 1.2.
 Schemas and Queries

+- A great feature of GraphQL is that it's self-documenting.
+GraphQL APIs expose a **schema** that describes exactly what operations could be performed on the API and what data could be requested.
+This prevents the need for manual documentation, and it enables tools like GraphQL Playground to validate the structure of your operations before ever sending the operation to the server.

+- There are three operations that can be performed in GraphQL:

+  - **Query**: to fetch data;
+  - **Mutation**: to change data;
+  - **Subscription**: to watch data for changes.

-- Example basic query with scalar types (single values: ID, String, Int, Float, Boolean), custom types and arrays:
+- A basic query with `scalar types` (single values: ID, String, Int, Float, Boolean), `custom types` and `arrays` would be as follows:

   ![graphql-yoga-example](./graphql-basics/resources/graphql-yoga-example.png)